Skip to Main Content

 Diagnosis of neuroblastoma

-• Blood tests to check blood counts, kidney and liver function
+• Blood tests to check blood counts and monitor kidney and liver function

-• A neurological exam to measure brain and nerve function including memory, vision, hearing, muscle strength, balance, coordination, and reflexes
+• A neurological exam to measure how well the brain and nerves work.
+This includes tests of memory, vision, hearing, muscle strength, balance, coordination, and reflexes

 Stages of neuroblastoma